APMMDEVS/AuroraCore/docs/guide/getting-started.md

 # Getting Started

-This guide will help you quickly get up and running with AMMF3-Core in your Android root environment.
+This guide will help you quickly get up and running with AuroraCore in your Android root environment.

 ## Prerequisites